johnlockejrr/doc-ufcn/README.md

 The U-FCN tool is split into three parts:

 - The code to train the model on a given dataset;
-- The code to predict the segmentation of testing images according to the trained model;
+- The code to predict the segmentation of images according to the trained model;
-- The code to evaluate the model based on the previous predictions.
+- The code to evaluate the model based on the predictions.

 ## Preparing the environment